 TABLE 4.
+ACTIONS FOR MANDATORY TABLE 4.
 ACTIONS FOR MANDATORY MARKETING MATERIAL CORRECTIONS Required Action Deadline Advise AHRI, in writing, of the steps being taken to correct all marketing materials Within 14 calendar days of AHRI confirmation of the MDF, AHRI request to issue correction, or program violation.
 Withdraw all known marketing materials containing previous ratings or claims to certification Provide AHRI with a copy of the draft public notification of corrections Provide AHRI with a copy of those parties to receive the notification and corrections Provide AHRI with corrected marketing materials, including equipment selection software Provide corrected materials to all distributors, dealers, and other affected parties Within 60 calendar days of AHRI confirmation of the MDF, AHRI request to issue correction, or program violation.
-AHRI shall give written-approval prior to dissemination to public make the correction satisfactory. .
+AHRI shall give written-approval prior to dissemination to public. make the correction satisfactory.
+AHRI shall give written-approval prior to dissemination to public.
 If not approved, AHRI shall advise the Participant on steps to